-When researching your options for a payment system, you may have come across the choice of supporting ACH transactions but weren’t quite sure if they applied to your shop.
+When researching your options for a payment system, you may have come across the choice of supporting ACH transactions but weren’t quite sure if they applied to your business.

 While ACH transactions make the most sense for merchants running eCommerce businesses, any merchant who conducts online or recurring transactions in any capacity could benefit from implementing ACH.